 - It helps you understand which element your body needs more.
 For instance, some may require Vitamin D more than others.

 Examples of Chemistry in Everyday Life

 Have you ever thought about what happens to the food we eat?
 How does our body digest it?
-Right from chewing till digestion, there are many chemical reactions that take place.
+Right from chewing to digestion, many chemical reactions take place.
 Once the food goes down to the stomach, it gets mixed with HCL (Hydrochloric Acid) which is released by the walls of the stomach.
 This makes it one of the most common examples of chemistry in everyday life!

 Read About: Engineering Chemistry